Goutham2306/T-FLIPFLOP-POSEDGE/README.md

 **RESULTS**

-Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables.
+Hence, T flipflop using verilog and validating their functionality using their functional tables is implemented.